← The journal Vertical M&A Guides February 19, 2026

 Wealth Management and RIA M&A: A Founder's Guide to the 2025-26 Market

-For founders and CEOs of wealthtech companies, whether you have built a portfolio management platform, a financial planning tool, a client engagement system, or a data analytics solution, this environment creates extraordinary opportunity.
-The same forces driving RIA consolidation are fuelling demand for the technology that powers modern wealth management.
-Bain Capital's $4.5 billion take-private of Envestnet in November 2024 was the defining wealthtech deal of the cycle, and it will not be the last.
+For founders and CEOs of wealthtech companies, whether you have built a portfolio management platform, a financial planning tool, a client engagement system, or a data analytics product, this environment matters.
+The same forces driving RIA consolidation are increasing demand for the technology that powers modern wealth management.
+Bain Capital's $4.5 billion take-private of Envestnet in November 2024 was the defining wealthtech deal of the cycle.

-Private equity firms are the dominant force in this market, involved in 71% of all disclosed RIA transactions in 2024 and driving the creation of "meta-RIA" platforms that require sophisticated technology infrastructure.
-Strategic acquirers accounted for 85% of deal activity in 2025, with PE-backed platforms leading the charge.
-For wealthtech founders, every RIA consolidation transaction creates downstream demand for technology: unified reporting, portfolio management, compliance automation, and client experience tools.
+Private equity firms remain a major force in this market, backing scaled RIA platforms that need stronger technology infrastructure.
+Strategic acquisitions accounted for 85% of deal activity in 2025, according to ThinkAdvisor's summary of the Berkshire Global Advisors wealth management M&A report, with sponsor-backed platforms leading much of that activity.
+For wealthtech founders, RIA consolidation can create downstream demand for unified reporting, portfolio management, compliance automation, and client experience tools.

-This guide examines both the RIA M&A landscape and the wealthtech M&A market that sits alongside it, providing founders with the insights needed to evaluate their options in this exceptionally active market.
+This guide examines both the RIA M&A landscape and the wealthtech M&A market that sits alongside it, so founders can evaluate their options with better context.

 Market Overview